 Organic food producers made people believe that organic products are safer for their health and taste better.
 Because of that people are willing to pay more for organic products than for the conventional stock.
 In fact, there is no scientific evidence of their beneficial impact on the human body.

-[4] However, the demand for organic foods is not only driven by concerns for personal health and for the environment.
-Since the ecological factor is very 'fashionable' right now people tend to improve their social status by buying bio-organic food.
+However, the demand for organic foods is not only driven by concerns for personal health and for the environment.
+Since the ecology is very 'fashionable' right now people tend to improve their social status by buying bioorganic food.
 That also makes our product more attractive to the market.

 Besides, modern society lives move at such a fast pace that every minute of the day is important.
-Thus, with our domestic Aquaponic system, people are able to get fresh herbs or plants without wasting time on shopping.
+Thus, with our domestic aquaponic system people are able to get fresh herbs or plants without wasting time on shopping.